 The experiment consists of three replicate blocks of 70m x 50m.
 Each block is divided into six plots 20 x 20 m in a randomized block design.
 There are six bracken control treatments: untreated (control), cut twice a year, cut three times a year, bruised twice a year, bruised three times a year, asulam application once a year as overspray followed by annual spot application until bracken extinction.

+This experiment has tested a series of bracken control and vegetation restoration treatments over an 8-year period.
 The experiment has shown that bracken bruising is insufficient to control bracken growth at Bamford Edge, with only a marginal reduction in height and density as compared to control plots.
-However either cutting two and three times a year or an initial application of asulam, followed by annual spot treatment of all fronds has been shown to be very effective at controlling bracken growth.
+However, either cutting two and three times a year or an initial application of asulam, followed by annual spot treatment of all fronds, has been shown to be very effective at controlling bracken growth.